ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 Environment setup
 =================

-The pre-built ROCm Megatron-LM environment allows users to quickly validate system performance, conduct training benchmarks, and achieve superior performance for models like Llama 3.1, Llama 2, and DeepSeek V2.
+The prebuilt ROCm Megatron-LM environment allows users to quickly validate system performance, conduct training benchmarks, and achieve superior performance for models like Llama 3.1, Llama 2, and DeepSeek V2.

 Use the following instructions to set up the environment, configure the script to train models, and